 These resources allow businesses to streamline hiring, personalize onboarding experiences, store records digitally and track employee development within ADP’s platform.

-We also found ADP’s partnerships and unique offerings noteworthy.
-It’s the only payroll service we reviewed that provides Upnetic legal services, a valuable resource during rapid expansion.
+ADP’s HR Pro plan also provides access to Upnetic legal services, a valuable resource during rapid expansion.
 ADP Workforce Now subscribers gain even more capabilities, including HR compliance reporting, employee survey tools and ADP Assist, an AI-powered virtual assistant that uses real-time insights to help quickly resolve HR, payroll and benefits issues.

 ADP Workforce Now integrates with more than 900 insurance carriers and offers extra benefits connections for larger businesses.
-We like that it includes advanced perks such as benefits analytics, a plan creation wizard, an AI-powered decision support tool, automated compliance tracking and mobile open enrollment for employees.
+Advanced perks include benefits analytics, a plan creation wizard, an AI-powered decision support tool, automated compliance tracking and mobile open enrollment for employees.
 You’ll also have access to dedicated support staff to guide your open enrollment and benefits strategy.

-However, it’s worth noting that built-in benefits administration and time and attendance tools are included only with Workforce Now’s higher tiers.
-Small business users on ADP Run will need to purchase time and attendance functionality, as well as administration for health insurance, retirement and workers’ compensation plans, as add-ons.
+However, it’s worth noting that time and attendance tools are included only with the Complete and HR Pro plans.
+Small business users on the Essential and Enhanced plans will need to upgrade for access to time and attendance functionality, or add on administration for health insurance, retirement and workers’ compensation plans.

-ADP’s pricing depends on several factors, including payroll frequency, number of employees, and selected features.
+This can depend on several factors, including payroll frequency, number of employees and selected features.
 Because of this, businesses must contact ADP for a custom quote.
 While that’s not unusual in the payroll industry, the lack of upfront pricing can make it harder to compare ADP’s costs with competitors.

 Below is an overview of the available plans for Run Powered by ADP and ADP Workforce Now, along with key features in each tier.